Best Head Torch for Work

 Which Light is Right?
 Which is Too Bright?

 When it comes to beam dispersal, all torches fit into three informal, but reasonably accurate, categories.
-These are ‘floodies’, ‘throwies’ and ‘zoomies’.
+These are ‘floodies’, ‘throwies’ and ‘zoomies’, which are variations of flood and spot beams.

 ‘Throwy’ beams, for their part, throw bright light over long distances and have a tight hotspot, meaning that you can instantly spotlight objects that are relatively far away.
 This is useful for people who are outdoors at night and wish to see as far in front of them as possible.